ChumBoxBaron/Vibe-Coded-Name-Generator/README.md

 This produces names that are significantly more unique while still drawing from real census data, resulting in distinctive yet plausible names.

 #### 4. Funny Names Generator
-The Funny Names generator uses two distinct approaches to create child-friendly humorous names:
+The Funny Names generator uses two distinct approaches to create humorous names:

-- **Silly Sound Names**: This approach identifies and combines names with inherently funny sound patterns that children find amusing:
+- **Silly Sound Names**: This approach identifies and combines names with inherently funny sound patterns:
   - Names with specific letter combinations (oo, ee, zz, etc.)
   - Repeating syllables and rhyming elements
   - Names that sound like sound effects (zoom, bang, pop, etc.)